-Phi Delta Phi International Fraternity - The South Texas College of Law Chapter of Phi Delta Phi promotes the intellectual, social and professional qualities that a law student is expected to bring to the bar.
+Phi Delta Phi International Fraternity - The Houston College of Law Chapter of Phi Delta Phi promotes the intellectual, social and professional qualities that a law student is expected to bring to the bar.
 Phi Delta Phi, established in 1869, is the oldest national legal fraternity in the Western Hemisphere.
 Our chapter of Phi Delta Phi, the Wood Inn, was chartered in 1982 and initiates new and honorary members each semester.
 To be eligible for membership, students must have completed one semester, be ranked in the top third of their class, and not belong to another legal fraternity.

 The Wood Inn has many prominent alumni ranging from partners in the world's largest law firms to Texas appellate court justices.
 On a broader scope, five of the nine justices of the United States Supreme Court are members of the Fraternity, and more than 177,000 men and women have been initiated as members since 1869.